Eurovision scolds Madonna for Palestinian flag display

-JERUSALEM (AP) — Eurovision Song Contest organizers say they were taken aback by the display of a Palestinian flag during Madonna’s guest appearance, which defied contest rules.
+JERUSALEM (AP) — Eurovision Song Contest organizers said on Sunday they were taken aback by the display of a Palestinian flag during Madonna’s guest appearance, which defied contest rules.

-While Madonna performed her new single, two of her dancers flashed Israeli and Palestinian flags pinned on their backs.
+While Madonna performed her new single at the contest, hosted in Tel Aviv, two of her dancers onstage flashed Israeli and Palestinian flags pinned on their backs.

 Yet most reactions to Madonna’s performance had nothing to do with her political gesture.
 Many panned her for singing off key.